flutter/cocoon/CI_YAML.md

 #         If none are passed, will always run in presubmit.
 # enabled_branches: List of strings of branches this target can run on.
 #                   This overrides the global enabled_branches.
+# properties: A map of string, string.
+Values are parsed to their closest data model.
+# postsubmit_properties: Properties that are only run on postsubmit.
 #
 # Minimal example:
 # Linux analyze will run on all presubmit and in postsubmit.